kkoltun/dev_notes/java_persistence/hibernate/transaction_isolation_issues.md

 ![Phantom read](./images/isolation_issues_phantom_read.svg)

-* Transaction excecutes a query twice and the second result includes data that wasn't visible in the first result or less data because something was deleted.
+* Transaction executes a query twice and the second result includes data that wasn't visible in the first result or less data because something was deleted.